premchander-revature/interviewquestions/Java Automation/api-testing-IS.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- Testing Collection in Postman are used for testing the behavior of our API.
+- Testing Collection in Postman is used for testing the behaviour of our API.
-- We can communicate with other team members about how API functions or demonstrating the API’s behavior under various circumstances.
+- We can communicate with other team members about how API functions or demonstrate the API’s behaviour under various circumstances.

 </blockquote>
 </details>